This post was originally published in March 2023. Updated January 2026 to reflect developments from Google and other search engines.

 I will always sing the praises of blogs, but they don’t need to be the be all and end all of your SEO content efforts.

-I also really recommend cornerstone content and pillar pages.
-Which can be a great way to tie all of your blogs and other content together in one place.
+I also really recommend cornerstone content and pillar pages, which can be a great way to tie all of your blogs and other content together in one place.
+Your case studies are also a great multi-purpose tool in your SEO wheelhouse.
+They can help support conversions on your website by providing more context around your existing portfolio and, if you have enough information, they can support your SEO through organic reach and more internal linking.

 If you want to learn more about it and see a live example, you’ve come to the right place.
 Here is a piece of cornerstone content I wrote about topic clusters (very meta).